 - Example: In a simple experiment mixing two solutions in an open beaker, consider the evaporation of water.
 If water vapor escapes, the mass of the system will appear to decrease, even though matter is conserved.

-- Pay Attention to Gases: Gases can be easily overlooked in experiments, but they often play a critical role in chemical reactions.
-Ensure that you collect and measure any gases produced or consumed to get an accurate mass balance.
+- Pay Attention to Gases: Gases can be easily overlooked in experiments, but they often play a critical role in chemical reactions. see to it that you collect and measure any gases produced or consumed to get an accurate mass balance.

 - Example: When baking soda reacts with vinegar, carbon dioxide gas is released.
 If the reaction is performed in an open container, the mass of the system will decrease as the gas escapes.